 SoftLayer, an IBM company, is the cloud infrastructure provider of choice for companies building for Internet Scale.
-They provide global, on-demand data-centers and hosting services from world-class data centers in Amsterdam, Dallas, Houston, San Jose, Seattle, Singapore, and Washington D.C., with network Points of Presence nationwide.
+They provide global, on-demand data-centers and hosting services from world-class data centers in Amsterdam, Dallas, Houston, Frankfurt, Hong Kong, Houston, London, Melbourne, Mexico City, Paris, San Jose, Seattle, Singapore, Tokyo, Toronto and Washington D.C., with network Points of Presence nationwide.

 SoftLayer was founded in 2005 and is headquartered in Dallas, Texas.

-RackForce Networks is a privately held ICT service provider based in Kelowna B.C., Canada.
+RackForce Networks is a privately held ICT service provider based in Vancouver (Kelowna) B.C., Canada.
 Founded in 2001 by entrepreneurs Tim Dufour and Brian Fry, RackForce supports thousands of customers from more than 100 countries.